 The issue of whether or not to include a recharge round – a possible rematch between an undefeated team and a once-defeated team that wins a first match between the upper bracket winner and the lower bracket winner is considered in The Recharge Round, Fairness and Recharge Rounds, and Recharges and B1G Baseball.

 A Big, Peculiar Bracket discusses the issues involved in the creation of a new, unusual format that raised issues relating to bracket architecture, byes, and drop allocation.
+The bracket discussed in that post was never used, but a similar bracket was used, and it was analyzed in The Big, Peculiar Bracket, a Postmortem, Part I, Part II, and Part III

 An introduction to round robin tournaments can be found in Round Robins, and a curious way of runnnig large round robins is described in Big Round Robins, the Silverton System.
 A Little Round Robin is also discussed.

 Issues relating to the particular game of Backgammon, both theory and practice, are developed in a sequence of four posts: Skill and Luck in Backgammon, All That Luck, Learning Backgammon, and Your Cheating’ Bot.
+There’s also a sequence of four posts about the roll of dice in backgammon: Rolling the Bones, Part I, Part II, Part III, and Part IV.

 Other particular games are sometimes discussed in some detail in connection with other issues.
 Bridge in Kissing and Contract Bridge, and Tennis and table tennis in Ins and Outs, and Quidditch.
 Some features common to card games are discussed in Card Sense and We’ll Send a Car for You.